eight04/cjs-es/README.md

 export {bar};
 ```

-If you like to export the entire object as the default member, you can use `// default` comment at the line of `module.exports`:
+To export the entire object as the default member, mark `module.exports` as `// default`:

 ```js
 const foo = "foo";